-Short-pressing on the lower button send on/off control commands via the "[Ci] RGB - On/Off" object.
-Long-pressing it, on the other hand, will make the device send a 4-bit dimming order through object "[Bi] Light Dimming Control", analogously as the light dimming control.

-• The upper button, when pressed, launches a pop-up containing a colour wheel that permits the selection of a light level for every channel.
-Within this, there is an area to choose the colour and a slider to adjust the intensity of the colour.
+- Short-pressing on the lower button permits commuting between a total absence of light in the three channels, and their respective states previous to the switch-off.
+Long-pressing it, on the other hand, will make the device send a 4-bit dimming order through object "[Bi] Light Dimming", analogously as the light dimming control. - The upper button, when pressed, launches a pop-up containing a 5x6 colour palette that permits the selection of a light level for every channel by touching on any of the pre-set colours.

-Figure 107.
-RGB/RGBW Colour Selector
+Figure 94.
+RGB/RGBW Colour Palette